On Thursday, June 29, 2017, our 23-year-old daughter’s life came to an abrupt and heartbreaking end when she took her life.

-Alex was a believer in the Lord Jesus and she had a personal relationship with Him as her Savior.
+Our daughter was a believer and she had a personal relationship with Jesus as her Savior.
 We know where she is.
-She rests safely in the arms of Jesus.
+She rests safely in the arms of the Lord.
 She is free, whole, healed, happy, and we will see her again one day.
 James, Olivia, Blake, and I are drawing close to one another and to God.
 He is upholding us and sustaining us even now.

 Finding comfort as believers

 I posted the following thoughts July 3 on my Facebook page, just days after Alex’s death.

 Words are containers.
 They mean things and they carry weight.
 This morning I woke up with these thoughts …

 This is devastating, but we are not devastated